A List of the Key Parties to a Discretionary Trust

 A Trustee is the legal (but not beneficial) owner of the property who holds the property for the beneficiaries and is responsible for the distribution of the property to them.

 Trustees have certain rights, but in the case of a discretionary trust, they hold the power to determine the quantum and proportion of the benefit that each beneficiary receives.
-This is tremendous responsibility and when combined with the fact that trustees themselves can become beneficiaries in a trust, means it is crucial to select trustees with integrity as well as a deep understanding of their trustee obligations.
+This is a significant responsibility.
+This is made all the more complex by the fact that trustees themselves can become beneficiaries in a trust.
+Due to this, it is crucial that trustees understand their obligations going forward.

 An Appointor has the responsibility of ‘appointing’ trustees and thus has absolute control over the trust.
-Sometimes the beneficiaries themselves can be set appointors.
+Sometimes these beneficiaries themselves can be appointors.

 Similar to determining a trustee, one needs to be careful when choosing an appointor, as they control the trustees.
 Therefore, it is a good idea to create joint appointors, or even an independent appointor to reduce bias.